Education & Certification

 FAPIC is a distinction of honor for infection preventionists who are not only advanced practitioners of infection prevention practice, but also leaders within the field.

-Those receiving advanced designation status will be considered “Fellow of the Association for Professionals in Infection Control and Epidemiology” and will have the FAPIC credential.
-Individuals being awarded the FAPIC credential will receive the following recognition:
+Successful applicants will be considered “Fellow of the Association for Professionals in Infection Control and Epidemiology” and will have the FAPIC credential.
+Additionally, the 2017 Fellows will receive the following recognition:

 - Certificate of FAPIC achievement

 - Recognition at APIC Annual Conference

 - Do all of my activities need to have been done with APIC?

 No. The major requirement is that all activities must be related to infection prevention and/or healthcare epidemiology.